aws/amazon-chime-sdk-ios/guides/custom_video.md

 }
 ```

 When enabling local video, call [AudioVideoControllerFacade.startLocalVideo(source:)](https://aws.github.io/amazon-chime-sdk-ios/Protocols/AudioVideoControllerFacade.html#/c:@M@AmazonChimeSDK@objc(pl)AudioVideoControllerFacade(im)startLocalVideoWithSource:) with the custom source as the parameter.
-Ensure that the capture source is started to start transmitting frames.
+Ensure that the capture source is started  before `startLocalVideo(source:)` to start transmitting frames.

 ```
     // Create and start the processor